 Hopefully we spend our life learning, but there are times when we are in the formality of learning as scholars, students and adult learners.

-To teach is more than what I say; it is also how I am.
+to teach is power, and that is why it’s more than what I say; it is how I am

 The greatest teacher is within each of us; it is our example, it is what we do, all the time.